How to Approach Your Partner About Starting Couples Therapy

 If you both decide to go ahead with couples therapy, finding the right therapist is crucial.
 Just like with individual therapy, the right fit makes all the difference.
 If you’re dealing with specific issues like intimacy concerns or infidelity, look for a therapist who specializes in those areas.

-In the process of finding a couples therapist, don’t settle on the first one you consult.
-Have a debrief together after each consultation to discuss how you felt about the session and whether the therapist seems like the right fit for both of you.
+It can take more than one consultation to find the right fit, and that's expected.
+Have a debrief together after each one to discuss how you felt about the session and whether the therapist feels like the right match for both of you.

 Couples therapy is a commitment that can feel tough at times, but the goal is to strengthen your relationship and improve how you relate to each other.
 Therapy isn’t about assigning blame or determining who’s “right” or “wrong.”
 A therapist’s role is to understand both partners’ perspectives, validate their feelings, and help them build a stronger connection.
 If both partners are willing to put in the work, therapy at The Keely Group can be a powerful tool for growth and understanding.